astonic-io/astonic-core/CODE_OF_CONDUCT.md

 ### 3. Scope

-We expect all community participants (users; partners; arbitrageurs; contributors–paid or otherwise; investors; Mento Labs employees; and others) to abide by this Code of Conduct in all community undertakings and venues–online and in-person–as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (users; partners; arbitrageurs; contributors–paid or otherwise; investors; Astonic maintainers; and others) to abide by this Code of Conduct in all community undertakings and venues–online and in-person–as well as in all one-on-one communications pertaining to community business.

 This Code of Conduct and its related procedures also apply to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.